DeanPDX/DeanPDX.github.io/_posts/2015-07-19-getting-started-with-material-design-lite.markdown

 date:   2015-07-19 12:40:22
 ---

 Google recently released [Material Design Lite](http://www.getmdl.io/) and it looks modern and promising.
 Plus, it's not Bootstrap so it has that going for it (go ahead and throw your rotten veggies at me now but know this: I have used and loved Bootstrap on many a project but am ready for some new options).
-That having been said, it's still new and thus not without its' flaws.
+That having been said, it's still new and thus not without its' flaws so you should proceed with caution if you are using it in production.

 ##MDL Address Entry Form
 Let's keep it simple and build an Address entry form with a busy indicator and a fake submit button.
-This assumes you have references to MDL stylesheets, scripts and jquery referenced in your head tag.
+This assumes you have links to MDL stylesheets, scripts and jquery referenced in your head tag.

 I decided to use `mdl-grid` to handle my form layout.
 MDL's grid system is really easy to use.
 Here are the upshot of the cell column widths: